This post may contain affiliate links. Please read our privacy policy.

 Fresh tomatoes and onion with other ingredients for stewed tomatoes.

-• Tomatoes – Any large tomatoes will do; see tips for more guidance.
+• Tomatoes – Any large tomatoes will do; see tips below for more on picking the best tomatoes.

 • Butter – Unsalted is best.

-• Onions – In this recipe, you want to mince the onions very finely.
+• Onions – In this recipe, you want to mince the onions very finely so they blend into the cooked tomatoes.

 • Sugar – The amount I suggest in the recipe is flexible.
 If you want a sweeter stewed tomato, go ahead and add more to taste.